Caribou Luggage Systems

 Q: Can I get items such as the Pick-n-Pluck foam inserts for the Pelican cases?

-A: We don't usually carry the foam, but sometimes we have some on hand.
+A: We don't usually carry the foam.
 You can get foam kits from many on-line Pelican dealers.

 Q: Will you install a Caribou system on my bike if I stop buy your shop?